Gurnam Singh

 Dr. Singh's contributions to pedagogy and higher education have earned him numerous accolades throughout his career.
 In 2009, he was awarded a National Teaching Fellowship from the UK Higher Education Academy, a prestigious annual prize given to the top 50 academics in all UK universities.
 And in 2018 Dr Singh was made a Fellow of the Royal Society of the Arts (FRSA).

 Throughout his career, Dr Singh has secured research projects worth over £500,000 and has presented over 200 papers at national and international conferences, many as an invited keynote speaker.
-He is the author of four books 50 book chapters and peer-reviewed journal articles.
+He is the author of four books and over 60 book chapters and peer-reviewed journal articles.
 He has also published numerous monographs, research reports, conference papers, blogs, and newspaper articles on a wide range of issues related to social justice and anti-racism in health, social care, and education.

 Dr Singh has worked with numerous universities and public and private sector organisations providing consultancy focussing specifically on student recruitment, progression and attainment, anti-racism, decolonisation, and creative pedagogy.